 I added about 2 more teaspoons of batter around the Creme Egg, then baked for 20 minutes.
 I left them to cool and made the buttercream using icing sugar, butter and vanilla extract.

-When the Creme Egg Cupcakes were fully cooled I used a piping bag to swirl some buttercream on top and placed a mini Creme Egg, cut in half, on top.
+When the Creme Egg Cupcakes were fully cooled I used a piping bag to swirl some buttercream on top and placed a Creme Egg, cut in half, on top.

 When I cut one of the Creme Egg Cupcakes in half I was pleased to see the whole Creme Egg intact inside!
 These were a huge hit at a party I attended that evening, everyone was really impressed that there was a Creme Egg inside each cupcake.
 The Creme Egg Cupcakes were definitely a huge chocolate hit, but were very delicious and the vanilla buttercream makes sure the chocolate isn’t over powering.
 A great Easter bake for the weekend and easy enough to make with the kids too!